 For those interested in these records, several entities hold them.
 These include the Greenville County Family Court and the South Carolina Department of Health and Environmental Control, or DHEC.

-View Marital Records (Marriage, Divorce & Dissolution of Marriage) via the Greenville County SC Courts
+How To Request Divorce & Marriage Records via the Greenville County Courts

 There are two ways to find out if someone is married in Greenville County.
 The first way is to look up marriage licenses that have been filed with the Greenville County courts.17